kyletimmermans/shell-color-prompt-tool/README.md

 -v, --version                Get program version.
 Reveal if a newer version is available on GitHub

+--uninstall                  Undoes the "Install as a Command" installation option.
+It will delete
+                             /usr/local/bin/scpt (program) and the associated man page

---comment-out                Comment out older prompt lines in .zshrc/.bashrc e.g. PROMPT= / PS1=
+--comment-out                Comment out older prompt lines in .zshrc / .bashrc e.g. PROMPT= / PS1=
                              to help prevent conflicting prompt definitions

---omz                        Disables your 'Oh My Zsh' theme if you have one, which could get
+--omz                        Disables your 'Oh My Zsh' theme if you have one, which could get in
-                             in the way of applying your new prompt
+                             the way of applying your new prompt

---light-mode                 Better color contrast for the color picker menu on white/light-colored
+--light-mode                 Better color contrast for the color picker menu on white / light-colored
                              terminal backgrounds

 --no-extras                  Don't automatically add a newline to the start of the prompt
                              and a space to the end of the prompt

 --separate-file              Place the prompt string in a separate file instead of putting it in
-                             .zshrc/.bashrc for any reason E.g. --separate-file "test.txt"
+                             .zshrc / .bashrc for any reason E.g. --separate-file "~/test.txt"

 --no-watermarks              Don't add the "# Added by Shell-Color-Prompt-Tool" comment to
-                             .zshrc/.bashrc when adding the prompt string and don't add the "# Commented out by Shell-Color-Prompt-Tool" comment when using --comment-out or --omz
+                             .zshrc / .bashrc when adding the prompt string and don't add the "# Commented out by Shell-Color-Prompt-Tool" comment when using --comment-out or --omz
 ```